 Enclosed Cab Requirements

-When Table 1 requires an enclosed cab or booth for heavy equipment operators, it must meet strict technical specifications:
+When Table 1 requires an enclosed cab or booth for heavy equipment operators, it must meet strict specifications per 29 CFR 1926.1153(c)(2)(iii):

-- HVAC capability: Heating and cooling to ensure operators keep doors and windows closed
+- Climate control: Heating and cooling so operators don't prop open doors or windows

 Modern heavy equipment often meets these specifications from the factory.
 Older machines may require retrofits including upgraded HVAC filters, door seal replacement, and positive pressure systems.